FOR OPTIMAL VIEWING OF THIS SITE THE FOLLOWING BROWSERS ARE RECOMMENDED:

-Stevenson's investigations into past life memories in children are a valuable contribution to paranormal research if interpreted within the paradigm of discarnate spirit influence, but are entirely misleading otherwise.
+Stevenson's investigations into past life memories in children are a valuable contribution to paranormal research if understood as discarnate spirit intrusions, but not if they are treated as evidence for reincarnation.
 Stevenson seriously erred by "skewing" his explanations to support his belief in reincarnation - a belief that seems to have been an obsession.
 Having analyzed a sample of his cases in some detail, I found that Stevenson can be criticized under the following headings: (1) theory (2) methodology (3) sources (4) representation of facts (5) language (6) arbitrariness.
 Taken as a whole, they show a pattern of bias unacceptable in any field of scientific enquiry.
 I summarize them as follows:

 (1) His research has no theoretical basis